Penafirme Convent: History

 In the mid-16th century the community was small, between five and seven friars, but in 1547 the construction of a new convent building next to the medieval monastery began.
 Due possibly to the poverty of the community the work lasted until the middle of the following century before it could be completed.
 It is believed that building materials were obtained from the destruction of the existing medieval buildings.
 It was only in 1638 that the temple, dedicated to Our Lady of the Assumption, was sanctified, and in 1642 there were still ongoing works.
 At that time there were said to be 12 friars in residence.

 The structure experienced considerable damage during the earthquake of 1 November 1755, forcing the community to abandon what was left of the building and transfer to another location 2.5 kilometres inland, where it survived until the dissolution of the monasteries in Portugal in 1834.
 In 1990 the site was classified by the Portuguese government as being a Building of Public Interest.
+Proyect ARQ.
+Alex koehn 2024, House from Alessandro facto.